-- 1. Projects shall incorporate Composite Site Design Category 3. - 2.
-Buildings shall incorporate Composite Building Design Category B or C for residential and C for non-residential uses. - 32.
+- 2. Buildings shall incorporate Composite Building Design Category B or C for residential and C for non-residential uses. - 3.
 A commercial use may only be located: - a.
 On the first floor of a building, with up to one-half ($\frac{1}{2}$) of the second floor allowed for accessory uses that are not open to the public, or - b.
-On a corner lot, with a maximum lot size of 20,000 square feet. - 43.
-Commercial uses are limited to corner locations that are designated on the Development Plan.
+On a corner lot, with a maximum lot size of 20,000 square feet. - 4.
+Commercial uses are limited to corner locations that are designated on the Development Plan. - 5.
+Setback requirements listed in the dimensional standards table are minimum requirements and may be required to be greater to accommodate landscape buffer requirements found in § 18.30.130